-Pavel was born on June 22 (4 July), 1815 in Moscow into the family of Andrey Fedotov, who served in the army during the reign of Catherine.
-His childhood was spent in poverty.
-His father wanted to see him in a military career and at the age of 11 Pavel entered the First Moscow Cadet Corps.
+Pavel was born on July 4, 1815 in Moscow into the family of Andrey Fedotov, who served in the army during the reign of Catherine.
+11-year-old boy entered the First Moscow Cadet Corps.
 His favorite subjects were mathematics and chemistry, but he also liked to draw.
-Fedotov read a lot, studied languages, took an interest in music and wrote poetry.

 In January 1834, Fedotov was sent to serve in the Life Guards Finnish Regiment in St. Petersburg, where he served for 10 years.
 After 3-4 years of service in the regiment, the young officer began attending evening drawing lessons at the Academy of Arts.
 There he diligently studied the forms of the human body.
 In his spare time, he practiced at home, drawing watercolor and pencil portraits of his colleagues, scenes of regimental life and caricatures.

 In the summer of 1837, the Grand Duke, who had returned to St. Petersburg from a trip abroad, visited Krasnoselsky camp, where the guards met the prince with a noisy ovation.
 The picturesque meeting made a great impression on Fedotov, and in just 3 months the artist painted a watercolor painting Meeting of the Grand Duke.
 The picture was shown to the Grand Duke, who presented the artist with a diamond ring.

 After that, the artist began working on the painting Sanctification of the Banners in the Winter Palace, but, in order to improve his financial situation, he decided to present the unfinished picture to the Grand Duke, who showed it to his brother.
 As a result, there was the highest command: “to give the drawing officer a voluntary right to leave the service and devote himself to painting”.